Human Rights Initiatives

 Human Rights Consultation Service

 We have established a consultation service to receive opinions and consultations regarding human rights from all of our stakeholders.
 We will immediately conduct an investigation of any problems that are pointed out to us through the consultation service.
-In the unlikely event that an investigation confirms the fact of a human rights violation., we will promptly provide relief to the victim, correction and implement measures to prevent recurrence.
+In the unlikely event that an investigation confirms the fact of a human rights violation, we have established a system to promptly provide relief to the victim, address the issues, and implement measures to prevent recurrence.

 In addition, personal information, opinions, and consultation contents are strictly controlled and will not be leaked outside the company without the consent of the consultant.

-If you have any inquiries or comments, please feel free to contact us.
+If you have any inquiries or comments, please feel free to contact the following contact points.

 After the consultation is received at the contact point, our representative will contact the consultant by the next business day.